greyatomtestuser2/DS-SF-44/lessons/lesson-01/README.md

 <a name="demo"></a>
 ## Demo: Dev Environment Setup (65 min)

-> Instructor Note: Walk through materials from [prework](../../resources/student-resources/ds-prework-student.md) and/or this [introductory dev workshop](./code/dev-environment.md)
+Walk through materials from [prework](../../resources/student-resources/ds-prework-student.md) and/or this [introductory dev workshop](./code/dev-environment.md)

 * Brief intro to the tools we will use as data scientists
 * Workshop to help with environment set up